rstacruz/til-2020/posts/drafts/project-switcher-using-startify.md

 ### Loading sessions

-From a running Vim session, you session
+From a running Vim session, you can use `:SClose` to switch to a different project.
+Bonus: by default, this will also save your current session if it's already saved.

 ![](project-switcher-using-startify/startify-sclose-2.gif)

 ### Extra configuration